Cookies on this website

 • Teach critical appraisal skills and practice appraising RCT papers

-COURSE Faculty
+COURSE Faculty includes

-• Prof Jonathan Cook, University Lecturer, Centre for Statistics in Medicine and Oxford Clinical Trials Research Unit, Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences, University of Oxford.
+• Prof Jonathan Cook, Professor of Clinical Trials and Medical Statistics and Deputy Director of the Oxford Clinical Trials Research Unit, Centre for Statistics in Medicine, Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences, University of Oxford

-• Prof Richard Emsley, Professor of Medical Statistics and Trials Methodology, Institute of Psychiatry, Psychology, and Neuroscience, King's College London.
+• Prof Richard Emsley, Professor of Medical Statistics and Trials Methodology, Institute of Psychiatry, Psychology, and Neuroscience, King's College London

-• Prof Graeme MacLennan, Professor of Medical Statistics and Director of the Centre for Health Care Randomised Trials (CHaRT), Health Services Research Unit, University of Aberdeen.
+• Prof Graeme MacLennan, Professor of Medical Statistics and Director of the Centre for Health Care Randomised Trials (CHaRT), Health Services Research Unit, University of Aberdeen

 • Dr Ines RombachSenior Research Fellow/ Statistician, School of Health and Related Research, The University of Sheffield

-• Dr Michael Maia Schlussel, Medical Statistician, Centre for Statistics in Medicine, University of Oxford.
+• Dr Michael Maia Schlussel, Medical Statistician

 WHO SHOULD ATTEND